Divorce where your sleep, not each other

 When it comes to talking about managing who is going to sleep where at night, some couples just ease on through and find a solution in no time at all - but it's not that easy for everyone.

-Many people I spoke to when writing my book were not separate sleepers, but some of them wanted to be.
-I had a lot of people jokingly spar with their partners about moving to separate rooms, but I also had many, many people talk to me seriously about:
+Many people we spoke to when writing the book were not separate sleepers, but some of them wanted to be.
+We had a lot of people jokingly spar with their partners about moving to separate rooms, but we also had many, many people talk to us seriously about:

 So how can you sleep apart and not fall apart?

-In my book I provide a framework for having the conversation with your partner.
+In our book we provide a framework for having the conversation with your partner.
 There is no 'one size fits all' solution to the problem because every couple is different.
 We all know that.
-I have used a simple 'How, why, when, where and what' framework that will help you gather your thoughts about the topic in a clear and coherent way and then plan a strategy about how to raise the subject with your partner.
+We have used a simple 'How, why, when, where and what' framework that will help you gather your thoughts about the topic in a clear and coherent way and then plan a strategy about how to raise the subject with your partner.

-Here are some excerpts from Sleeping Apart Not Falling Apart, about each aspect of the framework.
+Here are some excerpts from A Sleep Divorce, about each aspect of the framework.

 HOW can you best talk about the issue?